Select Page

 Background

-In 2022–23, a national survey was undertaken to determine which Australian Myrtaceae species were held in conservation collections.
-This crucial survey revealed the species missing from collections, and those that are poorly represented, whether they are currently under direct threat from Myrtle Rust or not.
+In 2022–23, a national survey was undertaken by the ASBP to determine which Australian Myrtaceae species were held in conservation collections.
+This crucial survey revealed the species missing from collections, and those that are poorly represented.

-Building on this baseline, the ASBP’s Myrtle Mayday project is delivering a national conservation effort dedicated to safeguarding Australia’s unique flora from Myrtle Rust.
-By securing germplasm collections (seeds and cuttings) of threatened Myrtaceae species, the project is taking crucial steps to conserve biodiversity and build resilience against this growing threat.
+Building on this baseline, the ASBP’s Myrtle Mayday project is delivering a national conservation effort dedicated to securing seed from threatened Myrtaceae species, to create insurance collections against the threat of Myrtle Rust.
+The project will:

 • Secure seeds and cuttings of 31 nationally threatened Myrtaceae species across Queensland, Western Australia, Victoria, and New South Wales to serve as an insurance policy against species decline.